klako-cap/ix-sample1/README.md

 # iX Sample Service

 This is a sample project for creating two REST-services with the **SAP Cloud Application Programming Model** ([CAP](https://cap.cloud.sap/)).
-It has been used as an introduction to CAP within my article in the German journal [iX - Magazin für professionelle Informationstechnik](https://www.heise.de/ix/), vol. ??, [month] 2021.
+It has been used as an introduction to CAP within my article in the German journal [iX - Magazin für professionelle Informationstechnik](https://www.heise.de/ix/), vol. 2/2021.

 ## Running on a local machine
 + You need to have Node.js and SQLite installed.